Image of a person sitting at a laptop

 How two-factor authentication works

-Two-factor authentication, also known as 2FA, uses three different types of information (or factors) to make sure it's really you:
+Two-factor authentication uses at least two of three different types of identification information (or factors) to make sure it's really you:

 1. image of computer showing password authentication